 IOWA

+Requirement(s) for the With respect to an overdose reporter, the person must:

+protection to apply Be the first person to seek medical assistance for the overdose patient; Provide his or her name and contact information to medical or law enforcement personnel; Remain on the scene until assistance arrivers or is provided;

+and

-Exception(s) to protection Definitions of "overdose patient" and "overdose reporter" serve to limit the application of the protection to one instance.
+Exception(s) to protection Cooperate with medical and law enforcement personnel.
+Definitions of "overdose patient" and "overdose reporter" serve to limit the application of the protection to one instance.
 Existence of the protection does not: Preclude an investigation by law enforcement of the drug-related overdose where medical assistance was provided; Limit or bar the use or admissibility of any evidence or information obtained in connection with the investigation of the drug-related overdose in the investigation or prosecution of other violations which do not qualify for protection; or Preclude the investigation or prosecution of any person on the basis of evidence obtained from sources other than the specific drug-related overdose where medical assistance was provided.
 Person cannot seek medical assistance during the execution of an arrest warrant, search warrant, or other lawful search.

 Reporting overdose a mitigating factor in sentencing Yes.

 Offenses subject to mitigation Any criminal prosecution.

-Circumstance(s) when mitigation applies When an individual provides first aid or other medical assistance to someone who is experiencing a drug-related overdose.
+Circumstance(s) when When an individual provides first aid or other medical assistance to

+mitigation applies someone who is experiencing a drug-related overdose.

 Other provisions of note None.

-DIH or DDRD provision in state law No.
+DIH or DDRD No.

+provision in state law

-Classification of DIH/DDRD offense N/A
+Classification of N/A

+DIH/DDRD offense

-Circumstance(s) when DIH/DRDD applies N/A
+Circumstance(s) when N/A

+DIH/DRDD applies

-Affirmative defense of DIH/DDRD offense N/A
+Affirmative defense of N/A

+DIH/DDRD offense